Kvan0005/Master-Thesis/thesis-paper/thesis.typ

 An empty cell is the default cell type in the environment.
 It is a crossable and occupiable cell that does not contain any obstacles or rewards, neither interactible.

 ==== Wall
 The wall is a cell that cannot be crossed by agents.
-It is used to create obstacles in the environment and to define the boundaries of the grid world#todo("double check if boundary is wall or not").
+It is used to create obstacles in the environment.
 A wall is not a valid state for an agent to occupy, and is not interactable by agents.

 ==== Gem
 The gem is a ephermeral cell that will be collected by the agent when it occupies the cell.
 The gem is used to reward the team of agents for their cooperation and to encourage them to explore/guide them through the environment.
 After being collected the cell will became an empty cell.